New York's Village Halloween Parade: Historical timeline

 In 1974, an informal parade of puppets for children was organized by Ralph Lee of the Mettawee River Theatre Company around his residence of artists in the Westbeth Artists Community.
 The next year, the parade went from Jane Street at the Hudson River to Washington Square Park.
 About 200 adults and children participated.
 The 1975 parade was produced by the Theatre for the New City (which at the time was in Westbeth).
 Lee and the Theatre won Obie Award for the production.
 The 1975 parade grew to 1,500 participants.
 The new management introduced more adult elements into the event including a Halloween ball after the parade.
 Organization of the parade was formally handled by a non-profit organization starting in 1976.

 In 1977, the route was changed to 10th Street between Greenwich Avenue to Fifth Avenue and still ending in Washington Square.
 A devil sat at the top of the Washington Square arch where it released balloons and slid down a wire into the fountain.
 The year also saw the first appearance of giant spider on the Jefferson Market Library.
 The parade continued to start at Westbeth until 1983.
 Two years later, with crowds expanding to 250,000, the route was moved from side streets to Sixth Avenue from Spring Street to 22nd Street (although in practice the gathering point was further south at Canal Street and the northern point would be shortened to 16th Street.
 The change in route ended the connection to Washington Square Park.
-Jeanne Fleming took over managing the event.
-The change with its barricades also reduced the possibilities of people joining the parade at any point as had been the case.
+Jeanne Fleming became the Artistic and Producing Director.

 In 1990, New York University and Manhattan Community Board 2 begin hosting an unrelated Children's Halloween Parade in Greenwich Village in the afternoons in Washington Square.
-Sophia Michahelles and Alex Kahn become the official designers of the parade's puppets in 1998, and the following year, Basil Twist designed the spider that currently appears on the Jefferson Market Library.
+Sophia Michahelles and Alex Kahn directors of Processional Arts Workshop become the official designers of the parade's puppets in 1998, and the following year, Basil Twist designed the spider that currently appears on the Jefferson Market Library.